tyang-gauntlet/ChatChipmunk/instructions.md

 # AI Instructions

 We are building a slack clone.
 Please follow the outlined instructions below.
+Do not deviate from the instructions and do not make assumptions.

+## Coding rules to follow where applicable

+- KISS
+- SOLID
+- YAGNI
+- Stick with singleton supabase client in utils/supabase/client.tsx.
+When updating the database schema, update the lib/types/database.ts file and remind me to update the supabase/migrations folder.

 ## Tech Stack